mathquill/mathquill/README.md

 Understanding The Code
 ----------------------

-All the CSS is in mathquill.css.
+All the CSS is in `mathquill.css`.
 Most of it's pretty straightforward, although fractions and a few other things are somewhat arcane.
 In particular, see the Wiki pages "Fonts" and "Fractions".

-All the JavaScript that you actually want to read is in src/, build/ just contains a cat'ed (and eventually, minified) version of all that.
+All the JavaScript that you actually want to read is in `src/`, `build/` just contains a cat'ed (and eventually, minified) version of all that.

-1. To get a general idea of our program model, you want to start by skimming backend.js.
+1. To start with, skim `baseclasses.js` to get an idea of the Math DOM.
-    * What you want to pay attention to is the structure of the Math DOM tree, and the choice of utility methods of the nodes in the tree.
+    * Look over the structure of the Math DOM tree and the utility methods on the nodes in the tree.
     * Some of the initialization code is a bit obscure, don't worry about it.
-2. With that in mind, you can now understand Cursor's tree traversal and manipulation methods in frontend.js.
-    1. Before you dig in to Cursor.prototype, take peek at RootMathBlock.prototype.keydown()
-        * ignore the arcane logic and find calls to Cursor's methods where it's blatantly obvious what they're supposed to do, such as .moveLeft() when the left key is pressed
-        * don't worry about the abstraction layer between our keydown and keypress event handling system and jQuery's (which corresponds much more closely to the actual HTML DOM's) until later.
-(See the Wiki page "Keyboard Events".)
+2. Next are `Cursor.prototype`'s methods that deal with the DOM in `cursor.js`.
-    2. after that, you can read through Cursor's Math DOM tree traversal and manipulation methods.
+    1. First read through the tree traversal and manipulation methods
        * they pretty much just do what they say on the tin
-        * after seeing how they're called (in RootMathBlock.prototype.keydown()) it should be pretty obvious what each of them are supposed to do
+       * you may want to take a peek at how they're called by `RootMathBlock.prototype.keydown()` in `rootelements.js`
+         - just pay attention to calls where it's obvious what it's supposed to do, like `cursor.moveLeft()` when the left key is pressed
-    3. Now check out how RootMathBlock.prototype.keypress() calls Cursor.prototype.write()
+    2. Now check out how `RootMathBlock.prototype.keypress()` calls `Cursor.prototype.write()`
-        * and how that calls Cursor.prototype.insertNew()
+        * and how that calls `Cursor.prototype.insertNew()`
-        * and what Cursor.prototype.insertNew() does to commands and the tree.
+        * and what `Cursor.prototype.insertNew()` does to commands and the tree.
-3. Once you've seen what the Math DOM tree is supposed to be like, how we traverse and manipulate it, and how commands are created and inserted, you can read through commands.js
+3. Once you've seen what the Math DOM tree is like, how to traverse and manipulate it, and how commands are created and inserted, you can read through `commands.js`
-    * perhaps comparing notes with what Cursor.prototype.insertNew() does
+    * perhaps comparing with what `Cursor.prototype.insertNew()` does
-    * as well as what the MathCommand's constructor does in backend.js
+    * as well as what the `MathCommand`'s constructor does in `baseclasses.js`

 And you should be set to figure out everything else from here!